thomrs7/ImgHashCommand/README.md

 Tested against splunk 6.2 on OSX 10.10.

-The follow PKGS as included for  OSX 10.10.
+The follow PKGS are included for OSX 10.10.
 If using a different OS the following packages should be updated with versions from your system.
-Simply install the pkks with PIP and move them from yur site-packages to this apps bin directory.
+Simply install the pks with PIP and move them from yur site-packages to this apps bin directory.
+The install process compiles some C code to keep things running swiftly.

 * PIL or Pillow
 * numpy